U.S. diplomat says top levels of Trump administration in on Ukraine pressure

 “We did not want to work with Mr. Giuliani.
 Simply put, we played the hand we were dealt.
 We all understood that if we refused to work with Mr. Giuliani, we would lose an important opportunity to cement relations between the United States and Ukraine.
 So we followed the president’s orders,” Sondland said.

-Sondland said the three worked “at the express direction of the president of the United States” with Giuliani, who at the time was actively trying to get Ukraine to conduct the politically motivated investigations.
+Sondland said the three worked “at the express direction of the president of the United States” with Giuliani.
 The efforts by Giuliani to get Zelenskiy to investigate the Bidens “were a quid pro quo for arranging a White House visit” for the Ukrainian leader, Sondland said, using a Latin term meaning to exchange a favor for another favor.

 Trump has said he did nothing wrong in the Ukraine matter and specifically denied any quid pro quo.
 On Wednesday, the president said he does not know Sondland - his own appointee - well but he seems like a “nice guy.”